corverroos/rscylla/README.md

 spec := reflex.NewSpec(stream.Stream, cstore, consumer)

 // Stream forever!
-for {
+// Progress is stored in the cursor store, so restarts or any error continue where it left off. for {
   err := reflex.Run(context.Backend(), spec)
   if err != nil { // Note Run always returns non-nil error